-We’re getting an unprecedented amount of calls and emails regarding the various stimulus and relief legislation that’s been rolling out, so I thought it might be best that I set up a page dedicated to this information, and promise to update it as I gather additional information.
+We’re getting an unprecedented amount of calls and emails regarding the PPP and relief legislation that’s been rolling out, so I thought it might be best that I set up a page dedicated to this information.

 Most of this has been covered fairly well by the media, but each taxpayer should receive a $1,200, one-time stimulus payment, and $500 per child.
 The $1,200 phases out based on your reported Adjusted Gross Income (AGI; on your 2019 Form 1040, this would be the amount reported on line 8b) as well as your filing status.

 If you think you’re fairly close to the phase out limits (75k for single, 150k for married.
 112.5k for head of household), you are welcome to use the below calculator to estimate your payment.